-In 2013, SkillSource received VDSS funding to provide subsidized and unsubsidized employment opportunities for Prince William TANF participants enrolled in the Virginia Initiative for Employment not Welfare (VIEW) program and increase their self-sufficiency through employment.
+Since 2013, SkillSource has received VDSS funding through multiple grant awards to provide subsidized and unsubsidized employment opportunities for Northern Virginia TANF participants enrolled in the Virginia Initiative for Education not Welfare (VIEW) program and those with incomes that are at or below 200% of the Federal Poverty level, to increase their self-sufficiency through training and employment.
 In June 2016, based on the success of this initiative, SkillSource was awarded additional funding by the VDSS to expand services to include TANF/VIEW participants in Fairfax and Loudoun Counties, thus incorporating best practices developed over the previous three years in Prince William County throughout Northern Virginia.
 This program ended on September 30, 2019.
-As the end of the grant period, the project had placed 182 participants into permanent employment at an average hourly rate of \$15.85 (or \$32,968 annually) and was a leading project in the State of Virginia for over six (6) years.
+As the end of the grant period, the project had placed 182 participants into permanent employment at an average hourly rate of \$15.85 (or \$32,968).

+annually) and was a leading project in the State of Virginia for over six (6) years.
 In 2017, VDSS awarded SkillSource another grant to include job seekers that are in TANF or at or below 200% of the Federal poverty level with minor children in Fairfax and Prince William counties.
-In 2019, VDSS awarded SkillSource funding for an initiative that serves low-income job seekers with incomes at or below 200% of the Federal Poverty level, who are referred from the Northern Virginia offices of the Virginia Department for Aging and Rehabilitative Services (DARS), along with job seekers recentlyreleased from the Fairfax County Adult Detention Center and the Prince William - Manassas Adult Detention Center.
-In 2021, VDSS awarded SkillSource its first Pay-for-Performance contract to serve low-income jobseekers or those enrolled in TANF programs.
+In 2019, VDSS awarded SkillSource funding for an initiative that serves low-income job seekers with incomes at or below 200% of the Federal Poverty level, who are referred from the Northern Virginia offices of the Virginia Department for Aging and Rehabilitative Services (DARS), along with job seekers recently-released from the Fairfax County Adult Detention Center and the Prince William - Manassas Adult Detention Center.
+In 2021, VDSS awarded SkillSource its first Payfor-Performance contract to serve low-income jobseekers or those enrolled in TANF programs.
 SkillSource is paid primarily when certain outputs and outcomes are achieved under this grant project.
-In its first year, SkillSource exceeded all projected outcomes.
+SkillSource exceeded all projected outcomes.
+In 2024, SkillSource was awarded two (2) VDSS grants supporting the ESLA initiative.
 These projects have offered subsidized work experiences, job development, placement and retention services.
 By offering subsidized work experiences and education/training opportunities, coupled with soft skills training, to low-income job seekers, these initiatives seek to reduce utilization of public assistance by promoting job preparation and employment.
 These programs have offered a robust subsidized work experience program that allows job seekers to attain U.S. work experience and an employer reference, both of which are crucial to landing meaningful employment.
 Job seekers who have been out of work for an extended period, have recently immigrated to the area, or have recently obtained a certification, are able to gain experience needed to make them more employable.